BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 If, during the End phase of any turn, there is an unengaged Sentry within 3" and Line of Sight of an enemy model then the alarm has been raised.
 Once the alarm has been raised, all Sentries revert back to the normal rules for movement for the remainder of the game.

-**The Slayer of Men** — If the Attacker successfully slays the Defender's **Hero**, then the model that did so will be rewarded.
+* **The Slayer of Men**

+If the Attacker successfully slays the Defender's **Hero**, then the model that did so will be rewarded.
 If this is a **Warrior**, it will count as rolling A Hero in the Making after the game.
 If this is a **Hero,** they will receive a free roll on the Experience table, in addition to any other Experience bonuses.

 ![](../media/scenarios/battle_companies/infiltrate_assassinate.jpg)

 ---

-## NARRATIVE SCENARIO 1 SKIRMISH IN BREE
+## NARRATIVE SCENARIO 1 - SKIRMISH IN BREE

-*The following morning, your company prepares to leave the Prancing Pony and begin the long journey north.
-Yet as they exit the front doors of the tavern, they become aware of a strange feeling that something is not quite the same in the village of Bree as it was the night before.
-The streets are quiet and very few of the locals can be seen.*

-*As the company looks closer at their surroundings, they notice in the alleyways and shadows that there are a collection of unpleasant looking men, many of which are clutching clubs, whips or other crude weaponry.
-The company had not been as subtle with their planning as they had first thought, and word of the prosperity that their mission could yield has reached the ears of these Ruffians, who have decided that they quite fancy a share of the wealth that these outsiders clearly possess — and they do not want to wait long to get it.*

-*Your company must now fight their way out of the village, through the rabble of Ruffians, and escape to the relative safety of the wilderness outside of Bree.
-Though these men are no match for the training of your company, their superior numbers could prove to be hard for the company to deal with...*

 **LAYOUT**